The People's Best New Chef: Northwest & Pacific Contenders

 Why He's Amazing: Because his rustic Roman pastas and meats are fantastic, but his simple vegetable iterations—like a salad of apples, walnuts, chile and lime—are mind-bogglingly good.

-Background: Franny's (Brooklyn); Lupa, Momofuku Ssäm Bar, Blue Hill (New York City)
+background: Franny's (/sites/default/files/rooklyn); Lupa, Momofuku Ssäm Bar, Blue Hill (New York City)

 Photo © John Valls